 The Council's Financial Regulation and Procedures have specific sections dedicated to Treasury Management (sections 4.7 and C7 respectively).
-They set out the key controls and specific responsibilities of the Statutory Finance Officer (Executive Director of Finance and Commercial Services) and the other Chief Officers with regard to Treasury Management.
+They set out the key controls and specific responsibilities of the Statutory Finance Officer (Executive Director of Finance and Commercial Services) and the other Chief Officers.
 The regulations and procedures are reviewed and updated annually.